stevanu/Wuwa-FunHub/README.md

 # Wuwa FunHub

-**Wuwa FunHub** is a lightweight and modern **React + Vite** starter template, designed for fast development and high-performance interactive applications.
+**Wuwa FunHub**  is designed as a fast, enjoyable, and highly customizable web application.
+This website showcases detailed information about the characters from the game Wuthering Waves, including comprehensive profiles for each character featured in the game.
+It serves as a versatile solution for modern development scenarios—whether building interactive tools, presenting creative works, or conducting technology experiments.
+Built on React, Vite, and Tailwind CSS, this project delivers high performance and maximum design flexibility.

 ---